Welcome to today's edition of the Rush 24-7 podcast.

 It was the people that took the photo knew it was fraudulent.

-Al Gordon knew it was fraudulent.
+Al Gore knew it was fraudulent.

-It was nothing was melting.
+Nothing was melting.

-They can swim 60 freaking miles in the ocean at the North Pole.
+Can swim 60 freaking miles in the ocean at the North Pole.

 They can swim 60 miles in water that is technically below freezing every day.